Loading the Elevenlabs Text to Speech AudioNative Player...

-Xanax is a brand-name medication containing the benzodiazepine drug, alprazolam.
-Alprazolam is the most widely prescribed and used benzodiazepine medication in the United States, with more than 48 million prescriptions dispensed each year.[1]
+Xanax belongs to the benzodiazepine family of drugs and is the most widely prescribed and used benzodiazepine medication in the United States, with more than 48 million prescriptions dispensed each year.

 While Xanax is safe and effective when taken as prescribed, it carries a potential for misuse and addiction.
-Xanax abuse and addiction can impact the mind and body in devastating, sometimes irreversible ways.
-Without treatment, the long-term effects of Xanax abuse can greatly reduce your quality of life.
+Xanax addiction and abuse can impact the mind and body in devastating, sometimes irreversible ways.
+Without treatment, the long-term effects of Xanax and similar drug abuse can significantly reduce your quality of life.

-If you or someone you love are struggling with Xanax addiction, please speak with one of our trusted admissions counselors at Woburn Wellness about starting treatment.
+If you or someone you love are struggling with Xanax addiction, please speak with one of our trusted admissions counselors at our Massachusetts addiction rehab center about starting Xanax addiction treatment.

 6 Long-Term Effects of Xanax Abuse